EricZinda/Perplexity/docs/devvocab/devvocabPluralsAndCardinality.md

   - The ultimate result should be variables with sets in them.
     - 5 children eating the same 5 pizzas: x5=[child1, ...], x6=[pizza1, ...]
       - each child eating a different 5: x5=[child1], x6=[pizza1, ....]
       - Also need to return which *element* of a set an item is so it won't be repeated in the answer

-  - (done) collective mode matters even if there is one cardinal in the phrase.
+      - collective mode matters even if there is one cardinal in the phrase.
 For example: the men lifted the table could be one after the other or together
+        - So, something needs to create the top level group and switch it between the modes

+There are correct:
-    - (done) So, something needs to create the top level group and switch it between the modes Don't try coll and dist for children if there are no children.
-This is never right and creates duplicates.
+- Don't try a coll and dist *variation* of children of the last cardinal if there are no children.
+This is never right and creates duplicates. because there is nothing after it that gets to "rechoose" so the answers are the same
+- If a predication *doesn't support* coll or dist (like gather/scatter) it needs to fail on that option
-  - The order of dist, coll or coll, dist matters because the first has scope over the second.  the second gets to rechoose
+- The order of dist, coll or coll, dist matters because the first has scope over the second.  the second gets to *rechoose* answers

-      - (this is right) It is only the *last* cardinal that can be the same because there is nothing after it that gets to "rechoose"
-      - which means it is correct for the second to last parent to not try alternatives in the child
-        - But it is *not* correct to skip that step if the verb cares
-- For a child: each cardinal is finding a set and applying it to a parent set.
-The difference between coll and dist mode is whether its set applies to the parent set *as a group* or *individually*
+How to generate all the unique cardinal groups if nobody cares?
+- Remember that each cardinal level picks N *cardinal groups* for each *variable set* that comes in!
+The root just sends in one variable set (the empty set).
+- So to get the unique cardinal groups, you need *maximize* the number of *variable sets* at each level
+  - So you pick dist all the way through to get the maximum number of cardinal groups since this will be a superset of just sending 1 set (i.e. coll) through
+  - Really, for the last one it doesn't matter

+If somebody distinguishes coll/dist for a given variable, you need to return all alternatives for that level
+- You always need to always choose the dist variation for everything up to that level to get the maximum number of cardinal groups handed to it

+So:
+  - if a predication can work for either (i.e. isn't wrong) it should let them through but not mark them as processed
+  - if it processes coll differently, it should mark them as processed
+  - if it only allows coll, it should mark them as processed (or they won't get selected since dist is the default)
+  - if it doesn't work it should fail for them

+if nobody cares, the way to get all the unique answers is to do dist all the way through

+### How to deal with in and files
+How in(what, where) works for sets.  [a, b] in [x, y] is the same as [a], [b] in [x], [y], i.e. the grouping of either doesn't matter.
+- So, as long as the cardinal groups are the same, the answers *as far as this predicate is concerned* are duplicates.

+If a person says "two files in a folder together" it is forcing a group, so we should respect it and return the coll options, even though "in" returns the same thing.
+If a person just says "two files are in a folder", just return the combinations

+### How to deal with "x is verb y together"
+If together applies to the verb, it isn't clear if it is grouping the left, right or both sides (at the same time).
+Return them all.

+Thus we can test all the possible coll/dist options by using:
+- two files are in two folders (returns dist/dist)
+- two files are in two folders together (returns coll/dist, dist/coll, coll, coll)

 ## Examples
+files in folders:
+in_p_loc doesn't treat either side differently if coll or dist.
 ~~~
   - file(dist), fold(dist): file1 in fold1, file1 in fold2, file2 in fold3, file1 in fold4
   - file(coll), fold(dist): file1 & file2 in fold1, file1 & file2 in fold2